-- A: The Board recommends that you vote your shares: - FOR the election of each of the four director nominees named in this Proxy Statement to the Board (Proposal 1); - FOR the ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal 2); - FOR the approval of the Amended and Restated 2010 Equity Compensation Plan (Proposal 3); and - FOR the approval of the Amended and Restated 2010 Directors' Equity Compensation Plan (Proposal 4).
+- A: The Board recommends that you vote your shares: - FOR the election of each of the four director nominees named in this Proxy Statement to the Board (Proposal 1); - FOR the ratification of the appointment of Friedman LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 (Proposal 2); - FOR the approval of the 2022 Equity Compensation Plan (Proposal 3); - FOR the approval of the 2022 Directors' Equity Compensation Plan (Proposal 4); and - FOR the approval, on an advisory basis, of the compensation of our named executive officers (Proposal 5).

-O: What shares may I vote?
+Q: What shares may I vote?

-- A: You may vote all shares of the Company's Common Stock, par value \$0.0005 per share ("Common Stock"), that you owned as of the close of business on April 16, 2018 (the "Record Date").
+- A: You may vote all shares of the Company's common stock, par value \$0.0005 per share, that you owned as of the close of business on April 8, 2022 (the "Record Date").
 These shares include: - 1. those held directly in your name as the stockholder of record; and - 2. those held for you as the beneficial owner through a bank, broker, or similar institution at the close of business on the Record Date.

-Each share of Common Stock is entitled to one vote.
-On the Record Date, there were 11,129,892 shares of Common Stock issued and outstanding.
+Each share of common stock is entitled to one vote.
+On the Record Date, there were 15,485,900 shares of common stock issued and outstanding.
 There was no other class of voting securities of the Company outstanding on the Record Date.